ErnSur/One-Asset/Packages/com.quickeye.one-asset/README.md

 ## Embedding this code in a package
 To avoid collisions with other packages with this code:
 - Make sure you delete the .meta files- use different guids for the scripts.
-- Change the name of assembly definition files and change the namespaces
+- Change the assembly names in assembly definition files and namespaces